mcasperson/SecondBrain/README.md

-This example downloads the transcripts from videos from a [YouTube playlist](https://www.youtube.com/watch?v=ceV3RsG946s&list=PLlrxD0HtieHgFYS4DKbJ_xCYNE94ZLJjj) trims the transcripts to the keywords, and then generates a summary of the AI related news from those videos:
+This example downloads the transcripts from videos from a [YouTube playlist](https://www.youtube.com/watch?v=ceV3RsG946s&list=PLlrxD0HtieHgFYS4DKbJ_xCYNE94ZLJjj) trims the transcripts to the keywords, and then generates a summary of the AI related news from those videos.

+Note that this is a fairly slow process as the YouTube API is heavily rate limited.
+We process 2 videos a minute, so this command may take up to 5 minutes to complete:

 ```bash
 java \